Zaplib/zaplib/zaplib/docs/src/blog_ts++.md

 }
 ```

-That isn't too bad by itself, but if these `vecs` get regenerated a lot, then this can cause pretty long garbage collection pauses.
-Even if these objects are mostly static, they can slow down the garbage collector, since they add to the total number of objects that need to be checked.
-Finally, if the Javascript compiler can't infer that these objects are always just static objects with `x` and `y` fields, it might fall back to a slower code path where it needs to do an expensive attribute lookup every time.
+That isn't too bad by itself, but there are some issues:
+1. If these `vecs` get regenerated a lot, then this can cause pretty long garbage collection pauses.
+2. Even if these objects are mostly static, they can slow down the garbage collector, since they add to the total number of objects that need to be checked.
+3. If the Javascript compiler can't infer that these objects are always just static objects with `x` and `y` fields, it might fall back to a slower code path where it needs to do an expensive attribute lookup every time.
 That is to say, the performance of this code might be a bit unpredictable.
+4. If you want to run this function inside a Web Worker, then it's expensive to send `vecs` to the Web Worker, since it'll do a [structured clone](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).

-It's pretty easy to address these concerns if we're willing to write less canonical code, by storing all `vecs` in a big ArrayBuffer, where every pair of numbers is represented as 16 bytes: first the `x` coordinate as a 64-bit (8-byte) floating point number, followed by the `y` coordinate in the same format:
+It's pretty easy to address these concerns if we're willing to write less idiomatic code, by storing all `vecs` in a big ArrayBuffer, where every pair of numbers is represented as 16 bytes: first the `x` coordinate as a 64-bit (8-byte) floating point number, followed by the `y` coordinate in the same format:

 ```typescript
 // Optimized Typescript, using ArrayBuffers